benkhuber/rock_paper_scissors/README.md

 Rock, Paper, Scissors game made with JavaScript as part of The Odin Project curriculum.

-The game is played in the console vs a computer opponent.
-The game will loop until either the user or computer reaches 5 wins, then the game terminates.
-The computer's choice is random.
+The game is played by selecting rock, paper, or scissors.
+The computer's choice is randomly generated.
+The first one to five point wins and the scores are reset.